craftercms/docs/source/developers/draft.rst

    <#import "/templates/system/common/crafter.ftl" as crafter />

-Once you’ve imported ``crafter.ftl``\ , you can start converting tags to editable elements by switching each of the tags that represent Crafter CMS content model fields, from plain html tags to a macro tag.
+Once you've imported ``crafter.ftl``\ , you can start converting tags to editable elements by switching each of the tags that represent Crafter CMS content model fields, from plain html tags to a macro tag.
 Will use the previous carousel example to illustrate.